powsybl/powsybl-core/docs/user/itools/dynamic-simulation.md

 ```

 ## See also
-- [List dynamic simulation models with an iTools command](../../user/itools/list-dynamic-simulation-models.md): Learn how to load a list of all dynamic simulation models from the command line.
+- [List dynamic simulation models with an iTools command](../../user/itools/list-dynamic-simulation-models.md): learn how to load a list of all dynamic simulation models from the command line.